clearlinux/clear-linux-documentation/source/clear-linux/concepts/telemetry-about.rst

 and includes the following components:

 *	**telemprobd**, a daemon that prepares the telemetry records and spools them on disk prior to delivery
-* **telempostd**, a daemon that takes the records, verifies and then sends to the telemetry server or spools on disk in case the server is unavailable.
+*       **telempostd**, a daemon that sends the records to the telemetry backend server or leaves them on disk until deleting after the record expires.

 *	**probes**, that collect specific types of data from the operating system.
 *	**libtelemetry**, that telemetrics probes use to create telemetrics records and